Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set top box and service.

 Sky Q box design and setup

-The Sky Q box is a lot more compact than the older Sky+ HD model, and it has much more storage capacity.
+The Sky Q box is a lot more compact than older Sky TV boxes, and it has much more storage capacity.
 So not only is it less bulky, but it doesn’t skimp on the amount you can record.
 The 2TB Sky Q box can now handle up to six recordings at once, so you’ll be spoilt for choice on things to save and watch later.

 It’ll easily fit into any TV cabinet or shelf, and will look tiny next to some older DVD or Blu-ray players.
 It has a modest, matte black finish with a silver strip spanning the bottom, so it’ll blend right in with any other hardware you have.